International Relations Major Jobs

 10. United Nations (UN) Civilian Peacekeeper

 Civilian peacekeepers travel across the world to help provide safety and security to people living in damaged or war-stricken countries.
 Broadly, they could be assigned to help in the areas of finance, logistics and communication, among other areas.
-Some civilian peacekeepers serve as volunteers, but there are also paid staff positions.
-Generally, to become a staff member of the UN, a master’s or doctorate degree is needed.
-Additionally, even the entry-level positions typically require multiple years of professional experience.
-To learn more about how to apply to positions, check out the UN’s careers page.
+Some civilian peacekeepers serve as volunteers, but there are also paid staff positions, such as the ones under the United Nations.
+Generally, to become a staff member of the United Nations, a master’s or doctorate degree is needed.
+Additionally, even the United Nations’ entry-level positions typically require multiple years of professional experience.
+To learn more about how to apply to positions at the United Nations, check out the United Nations’ careers page.

 Median annual wage: $37,000–$123,000 (salary increases with experience)